- Created: Monday, 24 October 2011 14:38

 Please avoid downloading the same file multiple times as doing so increases my bandwidth usage and drives up the cost of maintaining this site.
 Choose a pdf or pptx file; download it once, and save it to a folder.

-You may save documents with .pdf, .pptx or .ppsx extensions to your own computer, modify them for your own use, print them and give them limited distribution, for clinical and educational purposes, as hard copies.
+You may save documents with .pdf, .pptx or .ppsx extensions to your own computer, modify them for your own use, print them and give them limited distribution as hard copies, for clinical and educational purposes - note, only as hard copies.
 You may link to any of the web pages on this site.
 You may 'show' (present) any of the slide shows to individuals or groups for educational and / or clinical purposes.

 If in doubt